Catalonia: Spaniards wake up to a week of uncertainty

 'No turning back'

-Catalonia is the country's wealthiest and most productive region, qualities that have already given the Catalan people the leverage to negotiate sweeping powers and an status of autonomy within Spain.
+Catalonia is the country's wealthiest and most productive region, qualities that have already given the Catalan people the leverage to negotiate sweeping powers and autonomy status within Spain.

 Pilar, a pensioner who gave only her first name, told CNN in Barcelona that she was nervous about what this week might bring.